 In humanitarian settings, transmission of disease is high because public health infrastructure is often compromised, access to key services, such as drinking water and sanitation can be limited, and the environment highly contaminated.
 The simple act of handwashing with soap (HWWS) is an effective means of preventing transmission of important diseases, such as diarrhoea and pneumonia.
 However, it is infrequently practised.
 Children can account for more than 50% of a crisis-affected population and account for most diarrhoeal and pneumonia cases.
 Thus, increasing HWWS among children in these settings has the potential to substantially improve health outcomes for populations at risk.

 Our Surprise Soap innovation aims to increase hand washing with soap among children in humanitarian settings.
 Surprise Soap is a novel transparent soap containing an incentive inside – a small toy – that can only be reached as the soap is used up.
 It therefore incentivises frequent hand washing: the more you wash the quicker you get the toy!
 The idea is similar to that of the popular ‘Kinder Egg’- a chocolate egg with a hidden reward/toy inside.

-Existing HWWS interventions are designed using health-based messages and rely on these messages to promote behaviour change, despite evidence suggesting health is not an effective motivator for behaviour change.
+Existing HWWS interventions are designed using health-based messages and rely on these messages to promote behaviour change, despite evidence that health is not an effective motivator for behaviour change.
 Our Surprise Soaps are delivered in short, fun, household sessions and provide a child-specific incentive based on fun, curiosity and psychological reward to improve children’s handwashing behaviour.